 If you’re a baseball fan visiting Daytona Beach, don’t miss out on Jackie Robinson Ballpark.
-Daytona Beach’s most famous ballpark, the historic field was the site of America’s first integrated baseball game.
+The city’s most famous ballpark, the historic field was the site of America’s first integrated baseball game.
 Today, it’s one of the city’s most popular places to visit.

 Take a pause and reimagine the ballpark’s history as you set your eyes to the statue of Jackie Robinson.
 It’s a fitting tribute to the triumph over baseball’s color barrier and the impact that Mr. Robinson had on the game.